 Keeping these in mind the government has decided the key areas to deploy AI forces:

-Healthcare and medicine distribution to predict trend or pattern in disease spread and also to predict areas, communities and people facing shortage of medicines and medical facility.
+Healthcare and medicine distribution to predict trends or patterns in disease spread and also to predict areas, communities and people facing shortages of medicines and medical facilities.

 Cyber security whereby AI helps in keeping a check on the nature of internet traffic and predict any possibility of cyber-attacks.